 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Jul 29, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jul 29, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 London-based Virgin Atlantic, known for its cheeky yet fun branding in air travel, operates the Flying Club loyalty program for its best passengers.
 Delta Air Lines holds a 49 percent stake in the airline, while Air France-KLM owns 31 percent.

 That partnership means that travelers have more options when it comes to earning and redeeming miles under Flying Club.
 With Delta, Virgin Atlantic flies to more than 200 destinations.
 With Air France-KLM, it adds up to more than 300 daily nonstop trans-Atlantic flights.

 Flying Club members can earn and spend miles on airline partners SAS, Singapore Airlines, Air New Zealand, Virgin Australia, South African Airways, ANA, Air China and Hawaiian Airlines.
 Virgin Atlantic doesn’t belong to a global airline alliance, nor is its list of partner carriers as robust as competitors, but it’s still enough to get Flying Club members to many cities around the world.